jiripospisil/rock_config/README.md

     elastic_config = RockConfig.for "elastic_search"
     elastic_config.host # > 127.0.0.1

 RockConfig automatically chooses the current application environment.
-You select the environment yourself
+You can select the environment yourself
 with:

     RockConfig.for "elastic_search", "production"